miker704/Strife/patch_V5_notes.md

     - Added Styles including z-index adjustments so tool tips will display in explore servers page.
     - Added a random chance for servers to display partnership icons in explore servers page.
     - Adjusted hover effects in dm server header nav bar.
+    - Returned top adjustment for create dm modal to be placed properly when dm list is scrolled.